carriker/DataProducts/README.md

 The income model is based on US census data from 1991 to 2014 for workers ranging from 18 to 65+ years of age.
-The application will try to extrapolate to working years as early as 1976 and as far into the future as 2030, but it won't allow for a working years before your were 18, nor will it allow a retirement year that is less than or equal to a staring work year.
+The application will try to extrapolate to working years as early as 1976 and as far into the future as 2030, but it won't allow for a working year before your were 18, nor will it allow a retirement year that is less than or equal to a staring work year.

 To use the application, simply move the age slider to your current age,